Volunteer at the Aquarium

 - Membership to the Aquarium after you have completed 50 hours of volunteer service.

 There are volunteer positions available in many departments, and one is just right for you.
-For interpretive volunteering, training is offered each Spring and Fall.
+For naturalist volunteering, training is offered each Spring and Fall.

 Since all volunteers are not alike, neither are our volunteer jobs.

-- Interpreters work directly with the public at exhibits and displays, answering questions, giving demonstrations and assisting visitors.
+- Naturalists work directly with the public at exhibits and displays, answering questions, giving demonstrations and assisting visitors.

 - Animal care assistants help our animal husbandry staff with food preparation, observation and record keeping and exhibit upkeep.

-- Dive volunteers help to keep our exhibits clean and our animals healthy by cleaning and maintaining the tanks from the inside out.
+- Divers help to keep our exhibits clean and our animals healthy by cleaning and maintaining the tanks from the inside out.

 - Greeters provide arriving visitors with information about ticketing, the facility and local attractions and accommodations.